ewelot/airtools/doc/manual-en.md

 For installation you must

   - Boot the guest OS.
-  - Go to the virtual machine’s menu “Devices” and press “Install Guest Additions CD Image”.
+  - Go to the VirtualBox guest menu item “Devices” and press “Install Guest Additions CD Image”.
 A new CD icon appears on the Linux desktop and a few seconds later the Linux file manager is showing the contents of the Guest Additions virtual CD.
   - Open a terminal window using “File” menu of the file manager and select “Open Terminal Here”.
   - From the command line of the terminal run the following command (you